 Best Introduction to Programming Board Game

 If you want to introduce your youngster to the world of programming and coding, you might like this game.
 The Robot Turtles board game is all about getting the turtle to the jewel for the win.
-To get there, players must interpret code cards — if they make a wrong move, use a bug card to go back.
+To get there, players must interpret code cards.
+If they make a wrong move, they’ll have to use a bug card to go back.

 In the package are clear instructions to get your preschooler ready to play.
-The game seems to be fun, interesting, and appropriately challenging.
+This unique game is fun, interesting, and appropriately challenging and addresses skills you don’t see often in other board games.

 Product Specs